This is a direct question, and I will give a direct answer before some supplementary information follows.

 Conclusion

 Every firefighter must follow ladder safety procedures when working from a ladder to stay safe.
-Although ladders were designed to ease the stress of working from an elevated position, they equally have inherent risks that must be managed appropriately.
+Although ladders were designed to ease the stress of working from an elevated position, they also have inherent risks that must be managed appropriately.

 Related Posts

-Step Ladder 3 Points Of Contact Rule; Why You Should Follow The Rule
+Step Ladder 3 Points Of Contact Rule: Why You Should Follow The Rule

-10 Tips On The Safe Use Of Step A Ladder
+10 Tips On The Safe Use Of a Step Ladder

 Ladder Safety: 10 Precautions On The Use Of Ladders

-Which of the following is not an Excavation Myth; 7 Key Facts
+Which of the following is not an Excavation Myth: 7 Key Facts

 MEWP Safety: Safety Measures for Mobile Elevated Working Platform